The 3 Sections Your Personal Brand Style Guide Needs

 • Do you use short or long sentences?

-• Do you use a lot of examples?
+• Are you a fan of using examples?

-• Is your vocabulary easy to understand or do you use technical terms?
+• Is your vocabulary easy to understand or do you prefer technical terms?

 Formatting